Youth Opportunities Unlimited Throughout Hillsdale

 Projects that meet the guidelines and fit a grantmaking priority area can submit a “statement of intent” online.
 The application is brief and will collect basic information about your organization, the proposed project, and the amount of your request.

-Once a “statement of intent” is submitted, you will be moved to Phase II within two business days.
+Once a “statement of intent” is submitted and approved, you will be moved to Phase II within two business days.
 Please login to your dashboard to begin Phase II.

 *Projects that are not chosen to go on to Phase II will receive feedback about the decision.